Sunday, 23 February 2025

 Titanium design not at fault

 In the previous week, analyst Ming-Chi Kuo speculated that the titanium frame of the iPhone 15 Pro might be reducing the device’s thermal efficiency.
-Contrary to this, Apple clarifies that the titanium enhances heat dissipation compared to previous models.
+Contrary to this, Apple clarifies that the titanium design enhances heat dissipation compared to previous models.

 Here’s a snippet from Apple’s official statement regarding the matter: